HwWobbe/DefinitiveData-DeltaAlerts/README.md

 - the 10th commit should be with a PR
   - one goal is to have an automated merge of a quickLinks file
+  - ideally:
+    - reduce maintenance effort
-  - ideally that will provide insights into the relativeStrength coloring
+    - provide insights into the relativeStrength coloring

 ## 2024-11: